 Setting up your staff with the correct bar skills ensures that you have happy employees, satisfied customers, and processes in place that offer security for everyone who crosses your business’s door.
 Anna Sebastian, a food and beverage consultant, shares her insights on the best ways to train your staff.

-Training for me is such an important part of one’s professional growth: without training there is no consistency, focus, or development.
-For every role in the industry, having the proper training not only helps you understand the ethos of the venue but also the goal a venue wants to achieve operationally.
+Training for me is such an important part of one’s professional growth: without training, there is no consistency, focus, or development.
+As a bartender, server, barback, or host, having the proper training not only helps you understand the ethos of the venue but also the goal a venue wants to achieve operationally.

 There are essential skills all new bartenders should know and master.
 Here is a quick guide for preparing your staff and setting them up for success:

 While this might seem like an obvious one, it is important that bartenders have a great knowledge of drinks.
 Some key things that every bartender should understand are: